MontpellierRessourcesImagerie/yfp-spots-in-yeasts/docs/user_guide.rst

 - :code:`intensity-sum`: Also known as integrated intensity, this is the sum of intensities across all pixels within the spot.
 - :code:`perimeter`: The length of the perimeter around the spot, measured in steps with diagonal connectivity.
 - :code:`solidity`: The ratio of the spot's area to the area of its convex hull.
 A star-shaped spot will have a value close to 0, while a more circular spot will have a value close to 1.
 - :code:`extent`: The ratio of the spot's area to the area of its bounding box, which is the smallest rectangle that contains the spot.
+This metric gives an idea of how elongated the spot is.
+For example, a perfect circle and a perfect ellipse will both have a solidity of 1.0, however, their extent will vary.
 - :code:`# spots`: The number of spots detected in the given cell.